Hidden Drawbacks

 When you align strategy with habits, you maximize every stay and avoid wasted points.
 Smart travel.

 The good news?
 You don’t have to.
-With the right approach, loyalty programs can unlock meaningful savings, VIP treatment, and travel experiences that feel upgraded without the upgraded price tag.
+With the right approach, loyalty programs unlock meaningful savings, VIP treatment, and travel experiences that feel upgraded without the upgraded price tag.

 About The Author